Trafford Rowing Club: History

 At some point (unknown) the old boathouse burnt down and the members relocated to the current boat house in Walton Park Sports Centre in the 1980s.
 At this point the name changed the name to Trafford Rowing Club.
 The former MVBC was resurrected in its present form as Trafford Rowing Club and its blade and kit colours became black and green.

 The club was run by a small number of dedicated members including notable figures such as Ken Jolley and John Gill.
-In the early 1990’s the club began to emerge from the difficult times of the previous decade.
-In 1990 the club had enough members to enter a crew at the Head of the River Race in London for the very first time.
+In the early 1990s the club began to emerge from the difficult times of the previous decade.
+In 1990 the club had enough members to enter a crew at the Head of the River Race in London for the first time.
 Since then the club has grown stronger and now has more members than any time since 1957.

-Trafford RC is affiliated to the sports national governing body, British Rowing, is a Community Amateur Sports Club (CASC) and in February 2009 gained Clubmark accreditation.
+In 1997, the club received a £18,200 Foundation for Sport and the Arts grant.

 In 2007, the club celebrated its 50th birthday.